RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

     still do durable writes with RF, but there are some considerations.
 - Future Proof: In recent years, with the emergence of persistent memory technologies, memory has been moving to converge with storage.
-Persisted memory technologies like [3d XPoint](https://en.wikipedia.org/wiki/3D_XPoint) are good examples of these technologies.
+Persisted memory technologies like [3D XPoint](https://en.wikipedia.org/wiki/3D_XPoint) are good examples of these technologies.
 These technologies assume that your application is aware of which parts of the dataset should be kept in RAM and which part is OK to store in persistent memory.
-If your application is not specifically designed for this technology, persistent-memory performance is going to be very slow and perhaps unpredictable.Redis Enterprise Flash, in contrast, is application agnostic as it performs this function on the server side and your application has no need to understand where the data resides.
+If your application is not specifically designed for this technology, persistent-memory performance is going to be very slow and perhaps unpredictable.
+Redis Enterprise Flash, in contrast, is application agnostic as it performs this function on the server side and your application has no need to understand where the data resides.
 Your application issues the same commands it always has with Redis and